ChrisDuffley/stationPlaylist/readme.md

 You can use arrow keys to review various information about a track.
 To turn Track Dial on, while a track is focused in the main playlist viewer, press the command you assigned for toggling Track Dial.
 Then use left and right arrow keys to review information such as artist, duration and so on.

+## Track time analysis

+To obtain length to play selected tracks, mark current track for start of track time analysis (SPL Assistant, F9), then press SPL Assistant, F10 when reaching end of selection.

 ## Configuration dialog

 From studio window, you can press Control+NVDA+0 to open the add-on configuration dialog.
 Alternatively, go to NVDA's preferences menu and select SPL Studio Settings item.
+This dialog is also used to manage broadcast profiles.

 ## SPL touch mode